-Full-time uniformed supervisors and Campus Safety Officers are required to be trained and certified in first aid, CPR, and the use of an AED, and to be certified in various self-defense techniques.
-Supervisors and full time Campus Safety officers are required to maintain Pennsylvania Act 235-Certification (Lethal Weapons Act Training) and carry batons, handcuffs, and TASERs.
+Full-time uniformed supervisors and Campus Safety Officers are required to be trained and certified in first aid, CPR, and the use of an AED, and to be certified in self-defense techniques including pepper spray, handcuffing and TASER.
+Campus Safety officers who maintain Pennsylvania Act 235 Certification (Lethal Weapons Act Training) are trained and certified to carry expandable batons.